rauhul/swift-org-website/_posts/2024-02-27-byte-sized-swift-tiny-games-playdate.md

 ![A video of Conway's Game of Life running on Playdate hardware mirrored to a Mac.](/assets/images/2024-02-27-byte-sized-swift-tiny-games-playdate/playdate-mirror-video-life.mp4){: style="border-radius: 15px;"}

-I then integrated my manual compilation steps into the Makefiles found in the Playdate SDK, going through a options before landing on the final solution found in `swift-playdate-examples`.
+I then integrated my manual compilation steps into the Makefiles found in the Playdate SDK, going through a number of options before landing on the final solution found in `swift-playdate-examples`.
 The result of this effort was a single `make` command to build a `pdx` compatible with both the simulator and hardware!

 ### Improving the API with Swift